MitchellJThomas/medir-portal/web-portal/README.md

     PORTAL_DIR=$PWD; cd medir/ui; lein comp*; cp -pr public $PORTAL_DIR
 ```

-4. Build the Docker image
+2. Build the Docker image
 ```
     docker-compose build
 ```

-5. Test it
+3. Test it
 ```
     docker run -ti -p 8080:80 -p 8443:443 --name medir-portal mitchelljthomas/medirportal_go
 ```

-6. Kill the local test
+4. Kill the local test
 ```
     docker rm -f medir-portal
 ```

-7. Login to the public docker hub if you havn't already and push to public repo
+5. Login to the public docker hub if you havn't already and push to public repo
 ```
     docker-compose push
 ```

 ## To Renew the certificate

+1. Re-start the container and it will fetch a new certificate from
+   Let's Encrypt.
+Note: beware not to re-start too frequently as
+   Let's Encrypt has a limit

+Tip: Create a volume mount for /medir/certs to persist certificates
+across image re-starts